apache/dubbo-docs/README.md

+## This projected has been marked as deprecated.
-> Now dubbo docs are hosted under [dubbo-website](https://github.com/apache/incubator-dubbo-website).
+Now dubbo docs are hosted under [dubbo-website](https://github.com/apache/incubator-dubbo-website).
 Any changes need to be taken place at there.

 # A collection of Apache Dubbo (incubating) docs